 Prognosis Of Achilles Pain

-There is no specific time frame for recovery.
-Rehabilitation and return to play will be progressed as function improves.
-With any progression to activity carefully monitored for re-aggravation of symptoms or a drop in function.
-This is important as any attempt to progress too soon to can lead to re-injury and significant frustration.
-Ultimately it may take months to feel better however you can still be active during this time whilst the injury heals.
-Your physiotherapist will help guide you on what is safe for you to do to maintain fitness during your rehabilitation period.
-If you push yourself to return to activity too soon prior to the injury being fully healed, you may re-injure the area and the problem may become a long lasting issue.
+Frustratingly for patients there is no specific time frame for recovery, rehabilitation and return to play will be progressed as function improves.
+Any progression of activity needs to be carefully monitored to avoid an undesirable re-aggravation of symptoms, or drop in function.
+This is important as any attempt to progress activity levels too soon to can lead to re-injury and understandably significant frustration for the individual.
+Ultimately it may take months to feel better, however it is our goal to keep patients as active as possible during this time whilst the injury heals.
+Your physiotherapist will help guide you on what is safe for you to do to maintain fitness during your rehabilitation period, if you push the return to activity too aggressively, increasing load beyond what the settling tendon can withstand there is a risk you re-injure the area and prolong the entire recovery process.

 What To Expect With Achilles Tendon Pain

 Severity of tendon injury coupled with the individuals compliance to treatment and managing the load exerted on the tendon ultimately determine how long the injury may take to settle.
 As previously mentioned there is sadly no set in stone time frame for recovery from Achilles pain.
 However you can still be active while your pain settles, and doing so is preferable, ask your physiotherapist what is safe for you to continue doing whilst the injuries recovers, physios are skilled in offering alternative loading options to help maintain fitness safely as injuries recover.

 Below are a few ideas athletes should consider to mitigate the risk of developing any prolonged and frustrating Achilles tendon pain episodes.